ccat3z/stars/README.md

 * [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit): simple terminal UI for git commands
 * [ncopa/lddtree](https://github.com/ncopa/lddtree): Fork of pax-utils' lddtree.sh
 * [nok/leap-motion-processing](https://github.com/nok/leap-motion-processing): Contributed library to use the Leap Motion in Processing.
-* [soupi/learn-haskell-blog-generator](https://github.com/soupi/learn-haskell-blog-generator): Learn Haskell by building a blog generator - an introductory book on Haskell.
+* [soupi/learn-haskell-blog-generator](https://github.com/soupi/learn-haskell-blog-generator): Learn Haskell by building a blog generator - an introductory book about Haskell.
 * [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim): Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 * [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching): An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 * [frimin/learning-kcp-protocol](https://github.com/frimin/learning-kcp-protocol): KCP协议基本数据结构和算法图文介绍